Jonathan2251/lbd/_sources/funccall.rst.txt

     :start-after: #if CH >= CH9_1 //1
     :end-before: #endif

-Both JSUB and JALR defined in Cpu0InstrInfo.td as above use Cpu0JmpLink node.
-They are distinguishable since JSUB use "imm" operand while JALR uses register operand.
+Both `JSUB` and `JALR`, defined in `Cpu0InstrInfo.td` as shown above, use the `Cpu0JmpLink` node.
+They are distinguishable by their operand types: `JSUB` uses an `imm` (immediate) operand, while `JALR` uses a register operand.

 .. rubric:: lbdex/chapters/Chapter9_1/Cpu0InstrInfo.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0InstrInfo.td
     :start-after: //#if CH >= CH9_1 //10
     :end-before: //@Pat<Cpu0TailCall>

-The code tells TableGen generating pattern match code that matching the "imm" for "tglobaladdr" pattern first.
-If it fails then trying to match "texternalsym" next.
+The code instructs TableGen to generate pattern-matching logic that first matches the `"imm"` operand for the `"tglobaladdr"` pattern.
+If that match fails, it then attempts to match the `"texternalsym"` pattern.

-The function you declared belongs to "tglobaladdr", (for instance the function sum_i(...) defined in ch9_1.cpp belongs to "tglobaladdr"); the function which implicitly used by llvm belongs to "texternalsym" (for instance the function "memcpy" belongs to "texternalsym").
-The "memcpy" will be generated when defining a long string.
-The ch9_1_2.cpp is an example for generating "memcpy" function call.
-It will be shown in next section with Chapter9_2 example code.
+A user-defined function belongs to the `"tglobaladdr"` category.
+For example, the function `sum_i(...)` defined in `ch9_1.cpp` falls under `"tglobaladdr"`.

+On the other hand, functions implicitly used by LLVM, such as `memcpy`, belong to `"texternalsym"`.
+The `memcpy` function is typically generated when defining a long string.
+The file `ch9_1_2.cpp` is an example that triggers a call to `memcpy`.
+This will be shown in the next section with the `Chapter9_2` example code.

-Cpu0GenDAGISel.inc contains pattern matched information of JSUB and JALR which generated from TablGen as follows,
+The file `Cpu0GenDAGISel.inc` contains the pattern-matching information for `JSUB` and `JALR`, which is generated by TableGen as follows:

 .. code-block:: c++